jaysylvester/citizen/README.md

           // Pass this request to app/patterns/controller/+_layout.js
           controller: '+_layout',

           // Specifying the action is optional.
-The layout controller will use the
+The layout controller will use its
           // default action, handler(), unless you specify a different action here.
           action: 'handler',

           // Specifying the view is optional.
 The layout controller will use its
           // default view unless you tell it to use a different one.
-          view: '+_layout',
+          view: '+_layout'

-          // Rendering the requested controller's view is optional.
-          // Using includeThisView tells citizen to render the article.jade view and
-          // store it in the include scope.
-If you don't specify includeThisView,
-          // the article controller's view won't be rendered.
-          includeThisView: true
         },

         // A custom directive to drive some logic in the layout controller.